diazamaliana/diazamaliana/README.md

-# 👋 Hello there, I’m Diaz - aka @diazamaliana
+# 👋 Hello there, I’m Diaz

 ## About me
 - 👩‍💻 Currently working as a Software Developer - Frontend at [Xtremax](https://xtremax.com/)